FREQUENTLY ASKED QUESTIONS

-- Your spouse (including de-facto)
+- Your spouse (including de facto)

-- To have a close personal relationship
+- They have a close personal relationship with you

 Binding Nomination – A binding nomination means the Trustee is bound by the nomination(s) you make, when paying your Death Benefit.
 For your binding nomination form to be valid, certain conditions must be met, including: